NEAR: Neighborhood Edge AggregatoR for Graph Classification: Introduction

 Our main contributions can be summarized as follows.

-\begin{itemize} \item We constructed a family of graphs that cannot be classified by the existing GNN models that are based on 1-hop neighborhood aggregator, thus claiming that reflecting relationships between the nodes in neighborhoods is required to represent their local structure. \item We proposed NEAR, a new GNN framework that aggregates the local structure of neighborhoods.
-We verified that our framework can reflect the local structures of graphs well enough to classify the family of graphs that we have proposed. \item We proposed simple variants of NEAR, which have a more powerful discriminative power to classify local structures.
-Our variants of NEAR showed noble performances on various graph classification tasks \cite{KKMMN2016}. \end{itemize}
+\begin{itemize} \item We constructed a family of graphs that cannot be classified by the existing GNN models that are based on 1-hop neighborhood aggregator, thus claiming that reflecting relationships between the nodes in neighborhoods is required to represent their local structure. \item We proposed NEAR, a simple framework that aggregates the local structure of neighborhoods which can be used with GIN.
+We verified that our framework can reflect the local structures of graphs well enough.
+Performance of GIN has been improved with NEAR. \item We proposed simple variants of NEAR, which have a more powerful discriminative power to classify local structures.
+Our variants of NEAR showed compatible performances on various graph classification tasks \citep{KKMMN2016} among GNN baseline algorithms. \end{itemize}